corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/serialization-default-evolution.md

 {{< /tabs >}}

-For this to work we have had to add a new constructor that allows nodes with the class at version B to create an instance from serialised form of that class from an older version, in this case version A as per our example above.
+For this to work, you would have to add a new constructor that allows nodes with the class at version B to create an instance from serialized form of that class from an older version (in this case, version A).
 A sensible default for the missing value is provided for instantiation of the non-null property.

 {{< note >}}
-The `@DeprecatedConstructorForDeserialization` annotation is important.
-It signifies to the serialization framework that this constructor should be considered for building instances of the object when evolution is required.
+`@DeprecatedConstructorForDeserialization` signifies to the serialization framework that this constructor should be considered for building instances of the object when evolution is required.

-Furthermore, the integer parameter is passed to the constructor if the annotation indicates a precedence order.
-See the discussion below.
+The integer parameter is passed to the constructor if the annotation indicates a precedence order.

 {{< /note >}}
-As before, instances of the class at version A will be able to deserialize serialized forms of example B as it will simply treat them as if the property has been removed (as from its perspective, they will have been).
+As before, instances of the class at version A will be able to deserialize serialized forms of example B. It will simply treat them as if the property has been removed (as from its perspective, they will have been).

-### Constructor Versioning
+### Constructor versioning

-If, over time, multiple non-nullable properties are added, then a class will potentially have to be able to deserialize a number of different forms of the class.
+If, over time, multiple non-nullable properties are added, then a class may have to deserialize a number of different forms of the class.
 Being able to select the correct constructor is important to ensure the maximum information is extracted.

 Consider this example: